Slavko Kvaternik

-Slavko Kvaternik (25 August 1878 – 7 June 1947) was a Croatian Ustaše military general and politician who was one of the founders of the Ustaše movement.
-Kvaternik was military commander and Minister of Domobranstvo (Armed Forces).
-On 10 April 1941, he declared the creation of the Independent State of Croatia.
+Slavko Kvaternik (25 August 1878 – 7 June 1947) was a Croatian military general and politician who was one of the founders of the ultranationalist Ustaše movement.
+Kvaternik was military commander and Minister of the Armed Forces (Domobranstvo).
+On 10 April 1941, he declared the creation of the Independent State of Croatia and became Pavelic's right-hand man, the Doglavnik.

 Kvaternik was an officer in the Austro-Hungarian Army and was involved in World War I. After the collapse of Austria-Hungary, he was appointed by the National Council of the State of Slovenes, Croats and Serbs to lead a successful incursion into Međimurje in late 1918.
 He later transferred to the Royal Yugoslav Army and remained there until 1921.

 In 1929, he was one of the founders of the Ustasha – Croatian Revolutionary Movement in Italy.
 After Germany invaded Yugoslavia in April 1941, he declared the creation of the Independent State of Croatia on 10 April 1941 with the support of the Axis.
-In the newly-created state, he became the Minister of the Armed Forces until 1943, when he retired.
+In the newly created state, he became the Minister of the Armed Forces until 1943, when he retired.
 Kvaternik was executed for war crimes in 1947.

 Early life

 Slavko Kvaternik was born in Moravice (then known as Komorske Moravice) in the Kingdom of Croatia-Slavonia of Austria-Hungary on 25 August 1878, the son of Ljudevit, a postman, and his wife, Marija (née Frank), who was of German descent from Bavaria and Catholic by religion.

 Slavko Kvaternik married Olga Frank, daughter of Josip Frank, a Croatian nationalist politician of Jewish descent, who converted from Judaism to Roman Catholicism.
 Their son, Dido, was a member of the Ustasha.
 At the end of August 1941, Olga Frank committed suicide, probably because of her Jewish origins and the roles of her husband, and (especially) of her son Dido, in the NDH.

-Educated in a military academy, Kvaternik served in the Austro-Hungarian Army as an adjutant (1914-1916) of field-marshal Svetozar Boroević during World War I, and was awarded the German Iron Cross 1st Class (1918).
-In 1918, he joined the newly-formed National Council of Slovenes, Croats and Serbs, becoming the Chief of General Staff.
+Educated in a military academy, Kvaternik served in the Austro-Hungarian Army during World War I, and was awarded the German Iron Cross 1st Class (1918).
+In 1918, he joined the newly formed National Council of Slovenes, Croats and Serbs, becoming the Chief of General Staff.
 At the end of the year, Kvaternik commanded Croatian troops during the successful 1918 occupation of Međimurje.